GalvanizeOpenSource/stats-shortcourse/docs/_sources/paradigms.rst.txt

      # df.groupby('first').mean()
      # 5./6

+Simulation is a great way to confirm your answers to different problem.
+It's a general purpose tool that you should always remember to keep at your disposal when you're trying to figure out how something works.
+Just even the process of creating the simulation can be helpful to nail down your understanding of a problem.

-If you are not familiar with pandas here is another way of simulating the conditional probability.
+If you are not familiar with pandas, here is another way of simulating the conditional probability.

 .. code-block:: python